mitranim/wordplay/readme.md

 painpal © M

-beeverage (beverage but with a 🐝) © LR
+beeverage (beverage but with a 🐝) © VA

-b-verage (like average, but second-grade average, so it has a "b" instead of "a") © LR
+b-verage (like average, but second-grade average, so it has a "b" instead of "a") © VA

 beerveerage © M